Htaung/HeadFirst_DesignPatterns/Readme.md

 <pre>
 <h1> Design Principles </h1>

-<h2>1.
-Identify the aspects of your application that vary and separate them from what stays thesame. </h2>
+<h2>1.Identify the aspects of your application that vary and
+	separate them from what stays the same. </h2>
 <P>
 Separating what changes from what stays the same
 </P>